codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Inserting-values-5d40.md

 1. `USE guitars_collection;`:
 Use the database where the `catalog` table is stored
 2. `INSERT INTO catalog (name,manufacture_year,brand)`:
-Insert data into the `catalog` table specifying the column names as well as its appropiate order as defined in the table creation
+Insert data into the `catalog` table specifying the column names as well as its appropriate order as defined in the table creation
 3. `VALUES ("Brian May’s Red Special", 1963, DEFAULT);`:
 Define the values to be inserted into the table.
 Values must match the pre-defined datatype and the order.
 In this case, the third value _defaults_ to _NULL_ as defined in the table creation.
 This is because this specific guitar has no brand as it is a custom guitar